-The USS Enterprise was replaced by the super carrier USS Gerald R. Ford, creating a succession of extraordinary firsts among all U.S. Navy vessels.
+The USS Enterprise was replaced by the supercarrier USS Gerald R. Ford, creating a succession of extraordinary firsts among all U.S. Navy vessels.
 This footage is the ultimate flight deck operations compilation tribute video to the USS Enterprise.
 It contains cockpit vision, plus a multitude of other angles featuring F/A-18 Super Hornets, S-3 Vikings, and E-2 Hawkeyes.
 It also includes rare footage of the Enterprise steaming at full speed.

 Check it out:

-Once it was commissioned and underwent trials, Secretary of the Navy John B. Connally Jr. said, “The new Enterprise will reign a long, long time as queen of the seas.”
+Once it was commissioned and underwent trials, then-Secretary of the Navy John B. Connally Jr. said, “The new Enterprise will reign a long, long time as queen of the seas.”
 Her first mission took place in October of 1962 in communist Cuba.
 She was called on again in September 2001 in support of Operation Enduring Freedom following the 9/11 terrorist attacks.

 The USS Enterprise recorded 400,000 arrested landings on May 24, 2011, by an F/A-18F Super Hornet piloted by Lt.
 Matthew L. Enos and Weapon System Officer Lt.
 Cmdr.
-Jonathan Welsh from the Red Rippers of Strike Fighter Squadron (VFA) 11, the Sextant stated.
+Jonathan Welsh from the Red Rippers of Strike Fighter Squadron (VFA) 11, the Navy stated.

-With a displacement of 85,600 tons and a length of 1,101 feet, the USS Enterprise can travel at more than 30 knots and hold a crew of 4,600, seven fixed wing squadrons and one helicopter, making her a top choice for the large number of deployments she has undertaken, according to the U.S. Navy.
+With a displacement of 85,600 tons and a length of 1,101 feet, the USS Enterprise can travel at more than 30 knots and hold a crew of 4,600, seven fixed-wing squadrons and one helicopter, making her a top choice for the large number of deployments she has undertaken, according to the U.S. Navy.